Corpus Christi Water Quality at a Glance

 - Pipeline Replacement: Accelerated program replacing aging asbestos-cement and cast iron water mains, with priority for areas with water quality concerns or frequent breaks.

-- Desalination Development: Progress on seawater desalination project to diversify water supply portfolio, with two permits secured and site selection underway for a 20 million gallon per day facility.
+- Desalination Development: Progress on seawater desalination project to diversify water supply portfolio, with two permits secured and site selection underway for a 20 million gallon per day facility, though facing PFAS contamination concerns in harbor water.

 Coastal Resilience Planning